-The guidelines were written by the Nerve Injury Short Life Working Group, a subgroup of the Standing Advisory Committee for the Care and Selection of Donors (SACCSD).
-They were approved for use by the Joint Professional Advisory Committee (JPAC) for UK blood transfusion services on 5th November 2020.
+The guidelines were written by the Nerve Injury Short Life Working Group, a subgroup of the Standing Advisory Committee on Care and Selection of Donors (SACCSD).
+They were first approved by JPAC for use by the UK Blood Services on 05 November 2020.

-1.3 Why are these guidelines required?
+1.3.
+Why are these guidelines required?

 Nerve injury resulting in pain, sensory loss, paraesthesia and loss of upper limb function is a rare but potentially serious complication of blood donation.
-Published evidence suggests that 30-70 donors per 100,000 donations will develop a nerve injury^{1,2}.
-Of these around 4-5 per 100,000 may go on to develop long term symptoms.
-In the UK, problems related to needle insertion persisting for more than a year or requiring hospitalisation/intervention are the most commonly reported Serious Adverse Event of Donation (1 per 100,000 donations in 20193).
-Early assessment and treatment may reduce the risk of long term problems developing.
+Published evidence suggests that 30-70 donors per 100,000 donations will develop a nerve injury [1, 2].
+Of these, around 4-5 per 100,000 may go on to develop long term symptoms.
+In the UK, problems related to needle insertion persisting for more than a year or requiring hospitalisation/intervention have been the most commonly reported Serious Adverse Event of Donation (1 per 53,000 donations in 2023 [3]).
+Early assessment and treatment may reduce the risk of long-term problems developing.

 Post-session donor care is undertaken by designated medical or nursing staff within each transfusion service (Designated Clinical Support Officer: DCSO).
-These guidelines have been created to support DCSOs in the assessment and management of donors with arm symptoms suggestive of nerve injury post-donation, and to ensure consistency of approach across UK and Irish transfusion services.
+These guidelines have been created to support DCSOs in the assessment and management of donors with arm symptoms suggestive of nerve injury post donation, and to ensure consistency of approach across UK and Irish transfusion services.

-1.4 Review of these Guidelines
+1.4.
+Review of these guidelines

-These guidelines will be reviewed by the SACCSD regularly to align with any changes in the ISBT/international guidelines relating to donor haemovigilance and to incorporate any changes following implementation.
-Feedback from all the 4 UK Blood Transfusion Services will enable timely responses and improvements to these guidelines helping promote donor safety.
+These guidelines will be regularly reviewed by SACCSD to align with any changes in the ISBT/international guidelines relating to donor haemovigilance and to incorporate any changes following implementation.
+Feedback from the four UK Blood Services will enable timely responses and improvements to these guidelines and help to promote donor safety.
+The current version of these guidelines was approved by the JPAC Executive Working Group (EWG) on 23 April 2025.